 Everyone needs an effective way to manage appointments, meet deadlines, and remember birthdays and anniversaries.
 Juggling all this in your head is impossible, but thankfully you’ll find tons of mobile apps that help you keep it all straight.

-Here we look at some of the best free calendar apps that are currently available on the Android system.
+So let’s have a look at some of the free calendar apps for Android that are currently available in the Google Play Store.

-The most obvious starting point for any list of free calendar apps, Google Calendar comes pre-installed on all Nexus devices and is available from the Play Store for everyone else.
+The obvious starting point for any list of free calendar apps, Google Calendar comes pre-installed on most Android devices and is available from the Play Store for everyone else.
 If you use Google’s other productivity services (such as Gmail or Keep) this should unquestionably be installed on your device.

-Browsing the calendar from month to month is a simple swipe away, and it can now be set up to automatically pull events, such as hotels reservations, flights, and event tickets directly out of your inbox and add them to your schedule.
+Browsing the calendar from month to month is a simple swipe away, and you can set it up to automatically pull events (such as hotel reservations, flights, and event tickets) directly out of your inbox and add them to your schedule.

-Finally, they also added a schedule view, which just shows you a continuous list of upcoming entries, rather than offering a daily or weekly display.
+Finally, Google also added a schedule view.
+This shows you a continuous list of upcoming entries, rather than offering a daily or weekly display.